AndyL86/throwback-developments/README.md

    - To provide users with a user-friendly and visually appealling E-Commerce store.
    - To provide users with a clear understanding of the site's purpose.
    - To provide controlled functionality based on a user's permissions.
+   - To provide a positive and satisfying user experience.

 <hr>